 I have campaigned for improvements to the South Fylde line, serving Kirkham, Lytham, St Annes and through to Blackpool South ever since I was elected.
-We now have an active Restoring Your Railway bid to double rail services on the line through the installation of a passing loop.
+We now have a successful Restoring Your Railway bid to double rail services on the line through the installation of a passing loop.
 We have funding for a Strategic Outline Business Case which is being put together now with Fylde Council acting as the lead authority.

 I also campaigned for vast improvements at Kirkham Train Station, particularly in relation to access to the platforms, increased frequency of service on the line, and much-improved rolling stock.

 I'm delighted to say we have secured some real investment on the line - but there is plenty more to do and I am still lobbying ministers and pressing the case for the line, which serves one of the biggest tourist attractions in the country, Blackpool Pleasure Beach.